-FFB is focused on networking, coalition building, social mobilization and capacity building of public and private university scientists, academics and students.
-FFB is working with the universities to develop university-based Alliance for Science group/Science Club/Youth Groups.
-FFB has also worked with the Bangladesh Association of Biotechnology Graduates (BABG), a national level association consisting of more than 1500 graduate biotechnologists from all the reputed public and private universities of the country.
+FFB is focused on networking, coalition building, social mobilization, and capacity building of public and private university scientists, academics, and students.
+FFB is working with the universities to develop a university-based Alliance for Science group/Science Club/Youth Groups.
+FFB has also worked with the Bangladesh Association of Biotechnology Graduates (BABG), a national-level association consisting of more than 1500 graduate biotechnologists from all the reputed public and private universities in the country.

-Young scientists and professionals of National Agricultural Research System (NARS), extension department and other like-minded organizations will be in communication, outreach and capacity building programs.
+Young scientists and professionals of the National Agricultural Research System (NARS), extension department, and other like-minded organizations will be in communication, outreach, and capacity-building programs.
 These young professionals will be engaged in FFB activities.
-A competitive young professional fellowship will be offered to professional in the agriculture, food, nutrition and agribiotech sectors.
-20 young professionals will receive fellowship for innovation and creative project plan and execution.
+A competitive young professional fellowship will be offered to professionals in the agriculture, food, nutrition, and agribiotech sectors.
+20 young professionals will receive a fellowship for innovation and creative project planning and execution.